Workers Compensation Questions? Here a Top Workers Comp Lawyer Tells You What You Need To Know.

 Your employer may want you to see THEIR doctor, but you are usually better off picking a doctor who is on your side, not the Company's side.

-This is called "PPD" or Permanent Partial DIability.
+This is called "PPD" or Permanent Partial Disability.
 It means that your body is different after it is hurt, even if you have recovered from the worst effects of your work injury under Workers Compensation

 For example, if you break a leg, no matter how well the leg heals, it's never quite the same.
 Lots of people with neck and back injuries never return or never really feel like they've returned to that level they were before.
 That lump sum payment at the end of a workers' comp case is meant to compensate you for the change in your body and your ability to do work.

-Now in a more serious case, you can be awarded total permanent benefits, or, if you can't return to your job and you have to take a lower-paying job, you can be entitled to what's called a wage differential.
-Those workers compensation cases are worth a lot of money if they're handled by somebody who knows what they're doing.
+Now in a more serious case, you can be awarded total permanent benefits, or if you can't return to your job and you have to take a lower-paying job, you can be entitled to what's called a wage differential.
+Those workers' compensation cases are worth a lot of money if they're handled by somebody who knows what they're doing.

-In a situation like that, you're entitled to file a workers' comp case as well as a third party case against the guy who ran into you.
+In a situation like that, you're entitled to file a workers' comp case as well as a third-party case against the guy who ran into you.

-We also see it in construction negligence cases, construction accident and injury cases, where somebody's working on a construction site.
+We also see it in construction negligence cases, construction accidents, and injury cases, where somebody's working on a construction site.
 They get hurt while they're working, so they're entitled to workers' comp benefits, but they're also entitled to file a claim for safety violations against the general contractor.

 Shouldn't YOU Have The Best Liked Lawyer, Too?